Hong Kong Observatory Logo

 Very Hot Weather Warning

-The Very Hot Weather Warning is now in force.
-Under the
+The Very Hot Weather Warning has been issued by the Hong

-influence of prolonged heat, members of the public should
+prolonged heat, members of the public should stay on the

-stay on the alert to prevent heat stroke or other
+alert to prevent heat stroke or other discomforts related to

-confusion develop, take rest and seek help immediately, and
+of breath or confusion develop, take rest and seek help

 Elderly persons, pregnant women, infants and children, those